fc92/poker/README.md

 ## Install

+The are different ways of deploying this client/server game:

+- with Web based access for better user experience (recommended),
+- using CLI in console mode (advanced).

 ### Deploy the game for Web based access (recommended)

 Prerequisite: server with docker and [tty2web](https://github.com/kost/tty2web) binary  (tested on Linux x86_64).